 Here's how we decide if we are diving here:

-First, in the above picture, there is a Rock near the sand on the left side.
-IF this rock is way above the "Surf line" we don't go, tide is too low.
+First, in the above pictures, there is a rather large rock on/in sand near the center of the cove (Click on the picture on the left above, you can see how the water goes around this rock).
+IF this rock is way above the "Surf line" we don't go diving, tide is too low.
 But if the water is coming up around this rock AND the waves are NO larger than 1-2 foot AND the waves are "Shore breaking" THEN we go in.
 All your surf entry experience can be "Put to the test" here, look for the "Breaks" in the surf, that's when you start heading out.I've done many, many dives here and I find I get "Surprised" by the conditions here from time to time, you must "Be on your toes".Night diving here is a completely different experience here, not because there is that much more sea life or anything like that.
 Trying to find the Cove AFTER you come up is a challenge.
 Several times, we've been here at night and we swam "Back & forth" along the shore asking "Where is the COVE??".
 I've seen some divers use a "Spotter" on the beach with a flashlite and I've seen others use a strobe mounted on the lifeguard stand.
 Both of these ideas are good, but the best way to do this is to "Know" Moss Point.
 Don't panic if you seem lost, it took us over 45 minutes on one evening to locate the cove from beyond it.
 Take a very good "Look around" from outside the Cove to get the idea and remember it when you come back up.
 Don't count on a house having it's "Light on" when you come up, try to learn to "See" the street above, that's the best way.

 Sea Life here varies, on one day dive, I found a 35-37 inch Halibut sitting on the bottom, that's big and he wasn't in a hurry to move away, giving us a few minutes to "Check him out".
 VIZ here also varies, but if you dive here, make it at high tide, your surf entries & exits will be easier and VIZ better.